Olives, salsa lettuce, shredded cheese and meat top a large piece of fry bread to make up an Indian taco

 20681 SD Highway 240, Interior

-Located right next to the Badlands National Park visitor center, the only place to eat inside the park is also home to what many believe is the best Indian Taco in the state.
-The restaurant’s chefs make fresh fry bread daily and then pile it so high with toppings that it’s not uncommon for two people to share a single order.
+Located right next to the Badlands National Park Visitor Center, the only place to eat inside the park is also home to what many believe is the best Indian Taco in the state.
+Cedar Pass Lodge & Restaurant's chefs make fresh fry bread daily and then pile it so high with toppings that it’s not uncommon for two people to share a single order.

 Laughing Water Restaurant

 Only in South Dakota can you cure your hunger while taking in the majesty of the world’s largest in-progress mountain carving.
-Located on the Crazy Horse Memorial campus, the Laughing Water Restaurant offers the Native American Taco with homemade fry bread, taco meat, refried beans, tomatoes, cheese, onions, salsa, and sour cream.
+Located on the Crazy Horse Memorial® campus, the Laughing Water Restaurant offers the Native American Taco with homemade fry bread, taco meat, refried beans, tomatoes, cheese, onions, salsa and sour cream.
 Your topping options don’t end there!
-Hungry customers have the option to get the taco with the restaurant’s succulent Tatanka (buffalo) Stew or take a sweet route with cinnamon, honey, or a traditional warm berry sauce called wojapi (pronounced wo-zha-pee).
+Hungry customers have the option to get the taco with the restaurant’s succulent tatanka (buffalo) stew or take the sweet route with cinnamon, honey or a traditional warm berry sauce called wojapi (pronounced wo-zha-pee) — another South Dakota specialty.

 21415 US Highway 14-A, Lead